 Our plan keeps track of the costs of your prescription drugs and the payments you have made when you get your prescriptions filled or refilled at the pharmacy.
-This way, we can tell you
+This way, we can tell you when you have moved from one drug payment stage to the next.
+In particular, there are two types of costs we keep track of:

 - We keep track of how much you have paid.
 This is called your Out-of-Pocket Costs.
-This includes what you paid when you get a covered Part D drug, any payments for your drugs made by family or friends, and any payments made for your drugs by "Extra Help" from Medicare, employer or union health plans, TRICARE, Indian Health Service, AIDS drug assistance programs, charities, and most State Pharmaceutical Assistance Programs (SPAPs). - We keep track of your Total Drug Costs.
+This includes what you paid when you get a covered Part D drug, any payments for your drugs made by family or friends, and any payments made for your drugs by "Extra Help" from Medicare, employer or union health plans, Indian Health Service, AIDS drug assistance programs, charities, and most State Pharmaceutical Assistance Programs (SPAPs). - We keep track of your Total Drug Costs.
 This is the total of all payments made for your covered Part D drugs.
 It includes what the plan paid, what you paid, and what other programs or organizations paid for your covered Part D drugs.